quickbrnfx/medical-device-reference-platform/decisions/DECISION_LOG.md

 Architecture Decision Record
         │
         ▼
-Engineering Artifacts
+Engineering Outputs
         │
         ▼
 Verification
 ```

-Not every decision requires a formal Decision Analysis.
+Not every engineering decision requires a formal Decision Analysis.

-Routine engineering decisions may be documented directly using an Architecture Decision Record.
+Routine decisions may be documented directly using an Architecture Decision Record when additional analysis is unnecessary.

 ---